thecoder08/emulator/README.md

 0x09 - Conditional jump: takes two byte operand: the address to which to jump IF the accumulator does not equal zero.
 0x0A - Jump with link: takes two byte operand: the address to which to jump.
 Also sets the link register with the address of the next instruction.
 0x0B - Return to link: takes no operand.
 Jumps to the address stored in the link register.
+0x0C - Breakpoint: takes no operand.
+Pauses execution of the program until an action is taken.
+(For debugging purposes)
 ```
 Any other instruction opcodes have no operation.
 ## Assembler syntax